Skip to main content

 MTD bridging software takes a different approach.
 It doesn't replace your workflow - it extends it.
 You continue using your spreadsheet, and the bridging software handles only the HMRC submission part.
 This is simpler, cheaper, and means zero disruption to how you work.

-Is Bridging Software HMRC Approved?
+Is Bridging Software HMRC Recognised?

 HMRC maintains a list of compatible software for Making Tax Digital.
 To be on this list, software must connect to HMRC's official MTD API and meet their technical requirements. qwartly is built to HMRC's MTD API specification and will be listed on GOV.UK's software choices page before launch.